 Post-election analysis including a breakdown of voter demographics with Mitchell Robertson from Oxford University.
 Mitchell explains who voted for Donald Trump in terms of sex, age, race, education, and geography and where Hillary Clinton fell short.
 We also discuss the House and Senate results and the prospects for Trump pursuing his policies.
 Mitchell is a doctoral candidate associated with the Rothermere American Institute and he has a Master of Studies in United States History from Oxford University.

-Ben Daus-Haberle is co-president of Republicans Overseas UK in Oxford where he is studying International Relations.
-Ben hails from Massachusetts and his parents were Democrats.
-He worked for John Kerry and campaigned for Obama in 2008 before having an intellectual and ideological conversion to Republicanism whilst studying at Yale University.
-On the eve of the U.S. presidential election, Ben shares what being Republican means to him as well as his thoughts on Trump and the future of the Republican Party.
+Ben Daus-Haberle is co-president of the Oxford chapter of Republicans Overseas UK.
+Ben hails from Massachusetts where he was raised as a Democrat.
+He worked for John Kerry after high school and campaigned for Obama in 2008 before having an intellectual and ideological conversion to Republicanism whilst studying at Yale University.
+On the eve of the U.S. presidential election, Ben shares what being Republican means to him as well as his thoughts on Donald Trump and the future of the Republican Party.

 US presidential election guide with Gabriel Delaney who was a field organiser for the Obama campaign in 2012.
-Gabriel is from New York and he is currently studying politics at Oxford University with a research interest in political narratives.
+Gabriel is currently a candidate for an MPhil in Politics (Comparative Government) at the University of Oxford with a research interest in political narratives.
 We discuss the narratives of the Clinton and Trump campaigns and Gabriel explains the electoral map and what is needed by each candidate to win.
-He also shares insights about strategies in the final days before the election from his experiences of campaigning in Pennsylvania and his involvement with Democrats Abroad UK.
+He also shares insights about strategies in the final days before the election from his experience of campaigning in Pennsylvania.